Relenes510/reveel_th_proj/README.md

 - Originally I wanted to do the following to the clients table:
   - I found that there was rows in the joined clients.csv table where it had the same company_name, but it had a variation where one row was “INACTIVE” and the other row was “ACTIVE” status.
 I wanted to keep the ACTIVE row and drop the INACTIVE row as I was originally assuming that the INACTIVE entry is "expired".
   - I found that some companies had multiple active rows where one tier was higher than the other.
 I wanted to take the higher tier and drop the lower tier and ranked the tiers in the following: GOLD > SILVER > BRONZE > None.
   - I found that some companies had active rows with the same tier, I wanted to take the most recent entry.
-I assumed that the company bought the same tier again but the system failed to remove the older entry.
+I assumed that the company bought the same tier again, but the system failed to remove the older entry.
   - I wanted to drop rows that are inactive companies with NULL values in tier AND invalid active_flag value (not Y or N).
 As they may create data issues down the pipeline.
 I considered these companies as invalid and I wanted to enforce that all companies to have Y or N in the active_flag column via a validation check       I created in validate_save_df().
 - All these ideas were scrapped after I found entries in the invoice table where orders were made in 2024-01-01 through 2025-12-31 from all the client_ids, **including ALL of those that I was targetting to drop.** I really thought about how is it possible that a company made an order while they are in inactive.
 To me the most logical reason is that the company placed all of these orders before they became inactive.
 I thought it was best to not drop any client_ids to preserve those orders for when its time to join the clients with invoices table.